hm-lang/core/proposals/README.md

 TODO: discuss having all instance methods in some special virtual table, e.g., possibly with additional reflection information (for things like `@for method in mutators(myClass)` macro code).

+# compiling

+If your code compiles, we will also format it.

+If there are any compile errors, the compiler will add some special comments to the code that will be removed on next compile, e.g., `#@compileError("there's a syntax problem here ^")`.